arsarsars/arsarsars.github.io/index.md

-Howdy, glad to see you here.
-See our fun cashback tracker [here](https://arsarsars.github.io/c).
-Thank you for visiting!
+Howdy, glad to see you!
+See our fun [cashback tracker here](https://arsarsars.github.io/c).
+No informations in this site is important.